AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Tutor selects a lesson.
+1. Actor selects a lesson.
 2. System displays the lesson and attendance options.
-3. Tutor marks student as present or absent.
+3. Actor marks student as present or absent.
 4. System saves attendance record.

     Use case ends.

 **Extensions**

 * 3a.
-Tutor changes attendance after marking.
+Actor changes attendance after marking.

     * 3a1.
 System updates the record accordingly.